0xEAF/NG-Music-Artwork/README.md

 7. Click the triple dots and select "keep this extension"
 8. Disable developer mode

+> ### NOTE
-NOTE: You will have to do this at each update, and there is no way to automatically check for one or update the extension automatically.
+> You will have to do this at each update, and there is no way to automatically check for one or update the extension automatically.

 ### For Opera and Edge